 The below was written and published in 1976 by Canon D.N.E.
 Bringloe with the assistance of Mr. M. Bird and Miss Julie Bird.
 It was revised in 1977 and then in 2011 (Canon Bob Baker).

 For a thousand years or more men and women of Pakefield have worshipped God in this church- and they still do: but nowadays thousands of visitors come every year – some to worship, and some just to look at the thatched church which stands so strikingly at the cliff’s edge.
 The majority are struck by its simplicity and beauty, which in medieval times was far more colourful than it now is.
 Not a few are puzzled by the fact that it has two almost identical naves and chancels – and thereby hangs a tale.

-In Cromwell’s time most of the mediaeval splendour of the church was destroyed, and during the Second World War the thatched roof and most of the furniture was burnt when incendiary bombs were dropped during an air raid in 1941.
-For the next eight years the interior was exposed to wind and weather – yet it still stands, a silent witness to God’s love for man, and man’s love and devotion to God.
+In Cromwell’s time most of the medieval splendour of the church was destroyed, and during the Second World War the thatched roof and most of the furniture was burnt when incendiary bombs were dropped during an air raid in 1941; for the next eight years the interior was exposed to wind and weather – yet it still stands, a silent witness to God’s love for man, and man’s love and devotion to God.

-No-one knows when the first Christian church was built here, but it is reasonable to assume that long before the Romans began their occupation of Britain in 55 BC there was a heathen shrine where the church now stands, and that the first church was built before the last of the legions left in 406 AD.
+No-one knows, when the first Christian church was built here, but it is reasonable to assume that long before the Romans began their occupation of Britain in 55 B.C. there was a heathen shrine where the church now stands, and that the first church was built before the last of the legions left in 406 A.D.
 This assumption is justified by the fact that at the west end of the present church, at the foot of the tower, is some ancient masonry which was almost certainly the base of a round Saxon tower.
-At the bottom of that masonry is a large sarcen stone which probably extends into, and forms part of, the foundation of the original wall that divided the two churches.
+Hidden at the bottom of that masonry, is a large sarcen stone which probably extends into, and forms part of the foundation of the original wall that divided the two churches.